Stressed about managing your short term rental or finding a place to stay?

 • Screening guests

 Now, you might be thinking, “I could do all that myself.”
-And sure, you could.
-But let’s be real—do you have the time and mental fortitude it takes?
+Sure, you could.
+But to be honest: do you have the time and mental fortitude it takes?

 If not, continue reading this article.

-Types of Vacation Rental Management Fees in Dubai
+What Are the Different Types of Vacation Home Management Fees in Dubai?

-Alright, looks like you’re still interested in property management.
-Now let’s break down the different fees you might encounter when working with a vacation rental management company in Dubai
+The different fees you might encounter when working with a vacation rental management company in Dubai include:

 Image showing someone calculating short term rental management fees in Dubai